 I continue to be amazed at the fact that large emailers (brands, retailers, etc..) will spend so much money and effort on their email marketing program but not be bothered to create a decent email preference center.
 Given that email continues to be one of the most important messaging channels brands have, you’d think this would be worth the relatively small investment of time and money.

-I know I’m probably in the minority since I used to spend a lot of time actually building and customizing these types of pages, but the default, out-of-the-box solution provided by your email marketing platforms is just NOT a good look.
+I know I’m probably in the minority since I used to spend a lot of time actually building and customizing these types of pages, but the default, out-of-the-box solution provided by your email marketing platforms is just get link NOT a good look.

 “But wait, those people are unsubscribing, so why not just let them leave?
 Why worry about them at that point?”